XinaBoxSamples/AI_color_detector/README.md

 * Flash the Arduino code
 * Instructions are displayed on OD01
 * Train CS11 against each color by showing real color to SL06, you may end the training at any time.
-* Adter training, test with different shades of any color, the OD01 will display the approximate color name.
+* After training, test with different shades of any color, the OD01 will display the approximate color name.